DawsonWhipple/DigiPenProjects/README.md

 - A console based interpretation of the board game Zombie Dice.
 This is one of the first ever projects I worked on and is somewhat rudimentary but at the time I was very pleased with it.
 (DigiPenZombiDice.zip)
 - A top down battle game inspired by games such as the original Legend of Zelda.
 This game was also for a game jam (DigiPenTopDownGame.zip)
 - Another early project, the calender assignment formats data in arrays and displays it to console, also formatted. accounts for leap years etc. (DigiPenCalender.zip)
+- Vigenere Cipher program which accepts a string and performs a cipher on it to encrypt the data (DigiPenVigenerCipher.zip)